tema1998/HTML-generator-Django/README.md

 It is a simple generator of HTML pages based on Tailwind CSS components.
 You only need to select the required components and this application will build HTML page for your project.

 ## Tailwind
-The components were taken from the next sites: \
+This is not a commercial project.
+All components used in the project are taken from the next sites: \
 [flowbite.com](https://flowbite.com/) \
 [tw-elements.com](https://tw-elements.com/)